daler/dotfiles/_sources/vim.rst.txt

 `homepage <vim-scripts/vis>`_

-By default, when selecting things in visual block mode, operations (substitutions, sorting) operate on the entire line, not just the block.
+Did you know that by default in vim and neovim, when selecting things in visual block mode, operations (substitutions, sorting) operate on the entire line -- not just the block, as you might expect.
 However sometimes you want to edit just the visual block selection, for example when editing TSV files.

 .. list-table::